Wines to drink with turkey and other Thanksgiving foods

 Wine Pairing: Bubbles but not the Champagne kind, Cava

 In my house, Thanksgiving begins sharply at 4am when the turkey goes into the smoker.
 Then after steaming cups of coffee and tea, the real celebration commences.
 Macy’s parade in the background, a flurry of preparation begins.
-One of my favorite Thanksgiving breakfasts consists of homemade biscuits (try this receipt if you are pressed for time) with berry compote and fresh mascarpone.
+One of my favorite Thanksgiving breakfasts consists of homemade biscuits (try this recipe if you are pressed for time) with berry compote and fresh mascarpone.
 Combine 2-3 cups of your favorite berry with a teaspoon per cup of honey or brown sugar.

 I prefer a combination of raspberries, blueberries and strawberries.
 Simmer over low heat for 20 minutes or until desired consistency.
 Select your favorite flakey biscuit recipe or pre-made variety and bake to the directions.
 Layer hot biscuits with fresh mascarpone and berry compote.